Message From the Mayor

 Dear Citizens of Belleview,

-Please join us for our next regular city commission meeting, to be held on Tuesday, October 17, at 6:00 PM at Belleview City Hall.
+Please join us for our next City of Belleview regular commission meeting, to be held on Tuesday, December 4, at 6:00 PM

 Mayor Christine K. Dobkowski